tokend/knowledge-base/tech/other/participants.md

 ```

-However, we do only need only one participant to define what happened, because all the information they contain is
+However, we only need one participant to define what happened, because all the information they contain is
 similar.
 Also, when parsing `manage offer`, we know for sure that the array of `effects` will always
 contain only 1 element.
-So, all the data we need about john's participation is stored in the first `effect`:
+So, all the data we need about John's participation is stored in the first `effect`:

 ```javascript
 const effect = johnParticipants[0].effects[0]